-I am also a member of Downing College.
+I previously held the Treasurer position (2022/23) and the Chair (2021/22) of Women@CL at the Department of Computer Science and Technology.
+In Women@CL, we hope to support women in computing in their careers and encourage them to aspire to leadership positions, both in academia and industry.
+I am also a member of Downing College Cambridge.
 I held the position of Chief Operation Officer (COO) at Downing Enterprise for 2021/22.
 We organise annual pre-seed startup competitions directed by alumni of Downing College to promote enterpreneurship at the University of Cambridge.

 News